Vladimir-Brumer/vab-forms-with-chart/readme.txt

  }}
 `

+Where:

+* The first condition checks for a «cookie» with a value of «agree» set.
+Let's say you have an "I agree" button on your site that, when clicked, sets a «cookie» with the value «agree», which means that the user has consented to the use of cookies.
+Thus, until the user clicks the "I agree" button, the form will not work, and the life of the bots will become more complicated;
+* The second condition checks the value of the hidden field, if it is different from the default value («WordPress»), further processing of the form will be stopped;

 **3.** VABFWC_message_filter.
 If a «cookie» with a value of «agree» is not present (the user has not consented to the use of the «cookie»), the code below will display a message to the user.